-The Notes are issued for capital adequacy regulatory purposes with the intention that all the proceeds of the Notes be eligible under the then Applicable Regulations as at least Tier 2 Own Funds of the Issuer.
-If as a result of any replacement of or change to (or change to the interpretation by the Relevant Supervisory Authority or any court or authority entitled to do so) the Applicable Regulations, on or after the Issue Date, at any time whilst any of the Notes are outstanding the whole or any part of the proceeds of the Notes can no longer be treated as at least Tier 2 Own Funds for the purposes of the Issuer or the Group whether on a solo or consolidated basis, except where such non-qualification is only as a result of any applicable limitation on the amount of such capital, the Issuer has the right to exchange or vary the Notes, subject (among other things) to such Exchanged Notes or Varied Notes qualifying as Qualifying Securities, which among other things entails that it has terms that are not materially less favourable to the Noteholders, so that after such exchange or variation they would be so eligible.
-Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes early as further described in Early redemption risk above, Redemption of the Notes is subject to certain conditions above and in Terms and Conditions of the Notes - Redemption and Purchase.
+The Notes are issued for capital adequacy regulatory purposes with the intention that all the proceeds of the Notes be eligible under the then Applicable Regulations as at least Tier 2 Own Funds of the Issuer on the Business Combination Redemption Deactivation Date.
+If on or after the Business Combination Redemption Deactivation Date, (i) the Issuer and/or the Group is subject to regulatory supervision by the Relevant Supervisory Authority and (ii) as a result of any replacement of or change to the Applicable Regulations (or change to the interpretation by the Relevant Supervisory Authority or any other authority entitled to do so) on or after the Business Combination Redemption Deactivation Date, at any time whilst any of the Notes are outstanding (a) the whole or any part of the principal amount of the Notes can no longer be treated as at least Tier 2 Own Funds for the purposes of the Issuer or the Group whether on a solo, group or consolidated basis (in each case, as applicable), except where such non-qualification is only as a result of any applicable limitation on the amount of such capital, and/or (b) in case the Applicable Regulations are supplemented or amended in relation to provisions specifically governing internationally active insurance groups (IAIG) and/or global systemically important insurers (G-SII), and where, following such supplement and/or amendment, the Notes would likely not or no longer be recognised as Tier 2 Own Funds of the Issuer or the Group (regardless of the terminology used by Applicable Regulations so amended or supplemented) pursuant to such provisions, including after the expiration of transitional rules, if any, the Issuer has the right to exchange or vary the Notes, subject (among other things) to such Exchanged Notes or Varied Notes qualifying as Qualifying Securities, which among other things entails that it has terms that are not materially less favourable to the Noteholders, so that after such exchange or variation they are treated under the Applicable Regulations as at least Tier 2 Own Funds of the Issuer or the Group.
+Alternatively, the Issuer has the right, under the same circumstances, to redeem the Notes early as further described in risk factors "Early redemption risk" and "Redemption of the Notes is subject to certain conditions" above and in "Terms and Conditions of the Notes - Redemption and Purchase".